-Quality indicators/criteria 1 - 5 6.1 The pedagogical planning unit for distance learning supports the distance learning unit and addresses the requirements for study materials, interactive activities and formative assessment.
-Choose mark 6.2 The teaching e-learning material takes advantage of the capabilities offered by the virtual and audio-visual environment (simulations/ virtual environments, problem solving scenarios, interactive learning and formative assessment games).
-Choose mark 6.3 The expected learning outcomes and distance learning processes aim to develop higher cognitive and research skills, as well as specialised knowledge, according to the European Qualifications Framework (EQF).
-Choose mark 6.4 Choose mark 6.5 The institution safeguards and assesses the interaction: 6.5.1 Among students Choose mark 6.5.2 Between students and teaching staff Choose mark 6.5.3 Between students and study guides/material of study Choose mark 6.6 The proceed and the container of the formation of teaching stail endate that Choose mark 6.7 Research background and experience of the teaching staff is adequate.
-Choose mark 6.8 Choose mark 6.9 Choose mark
+Quality indicators/criteria 1 - 5 6.1 learnin edagogical planning unit for distance learning supports the distance g unit and addresses the requirements for study materials, interactive as and formative assessment.
+Choose mark 6.2 Choose mark 6.3 develo xpected learning outcomes and distance learning processes aim to p higher cognitive and research skills, as well as specialised knowledge, ing to the European Qualifications Framework (EQF).
+Choose mark 6.4 istance-learning programme of study supports the development of ts' research and cognitive skills.
+Choose mark 6.5 The institution safeguards and assesses the interaction: 6.5.1 Among students Choose mark 6.5.2 Between students and teaching staff Choose mark 6.5.3 Between students and study guides/material of study Choose mark 6.6 ocess and the conditions for the recruitment of teaching staff ensure that ates have the necessary skills and experience for distance learning ion.
+Choose mark 6.7 Choose mark 6.8 i i i i i i i i i i i i i i i i i i i Choose mark 6.9 Studer nt performance monitoring mechanisms are satisfactory.
+Choose mark

 6.10 Adequate mentoring by the teaching staff is provided to students through Choose mark established procedures.
 IIIdI K 6.11 The unimpeded distance learning communication between the teaching staff and the students is ensured.
 Choose mark 6.12 Assessment consistency is ensured.
 Choose mark 6.13 Teaching materials (books, manuals, scientific journals, databases) comply with the requirements provided by the distance learning education methodology and are updated regularly.
 6.14 The programme of study has the appropriate and adequate infrastructure for the support of distance learning.
-Choose mark 6.15 The supporting infrastructures are easily accessible.
+6.15 The supporting infrastructures are easily accessible.
 Choose mark 6.16 Students are informed and trained with regards to the available educational infrastructure.
 Choose mark 6.17 Procedures for systematic control and improvement of the supportive services are set.
-Choose mark 6.18 Infrastructure for distance education is comparable to corresponding university infrastructure in the European Union and internationally.
-Choose mark 6.19 Electronic library services are provided according to international practice in order to support the needs of the students and the teaching staff.
-Choose mark 6.20 The students and the teaching staff have access to the necessary electronic sources of information, relevant to the programme, the level, and the method of teaching.
-Choose mark 6.21 Students' weekly assignments are appropriate for the level of the programme.
-Choose mark 6.22 Feedback on students' assignments is regular through concrete and published procedures.
-Choose mark 6.23 The quality of students' final exams is ensured and evidenced.
+6.18 Infrastructure for distance education is comparable to corresponding university infrastructure in the European Union and internationally.
+6.19 Electronic library services are provided according to international practice in order to support the needs of the students and the teaching staff.
+6.20 The students and the teaching staff have access to the necessary electronic sources of information, relevant to the programme, the level, and the method of teaching.
+6.21 Students' weekly assignments are appropriate for the level of the programme.
+6.22 Feedback on students' assignments is regular through concrete and published procedures.
+6.23 The quality of students' final exams is ensured and evidenced.
 Choose mark 6.24 The teaching e-learning material has been sufficiently enriched with electronic sources, updated research publications and other electronic learning resources that support students' work and learning.
 Choose mark